20 Sweet Stories About Moms (That Will Make You Want to Call Yours)

 Constantine Johnny/Getty Images

 Thirty-five years ago, when my mom was 22, she became a widow and a mother within the same month.
 The life she had imagined was stolen in a heartbeat.
-She tried to move on, but was lost.
+She tried to move on, but she was lost.
 She gave me to my father’s family to be raised in the United States.
 Some call her weak; others call her selfish.
 I could be mad or bitter.
 Instead, I’m grateful for the life I have and to have a mother who sacrificed our relationship to give me a chance at a better life.
 She is courageous.
 She is my mother. —Submitted by Andrea Cortinas, El Paso, Texas.
-Learn how to shut down 5 different types of mom-shaming.

 Just one more question

 “I was chosen to be your mama,” I tell my four-year-old daughter as my younger boys pull at my clothes.
 She looks at me tearfully and asks, “Why couldn’t I grow in your tummy like my brothers?”
 “Well,” I tell her, choking back my own tears, “The doctor said I couldn’t grow a baby in my tummy, so your daddy and I decided to adopt a baby.
 That baby was you.”
 I hold my breath and wait for a more difficult question.
 “Can I have some ice cream?” she asks.
 “Yes!”
 I say, thankful for her innocence. —Submitted by Katina Brown, West Monroe, Louisiana.
-Ever wonder why you rarely see moms in Disney movies?
+Read up on these mother-daughter quotes that will stay with you.

 Memories in verse